github/vscode-codeql/CONTRIBUTING.md

 Alternatively, you can start Storybook inside of VSCode.
 There is a VSCode launch configuration for starting Storybook.
 It can be found in the debug view.

+More information about Storybook can be found inside the **Overview** page once you have launched Storybook.

 ### Running the unit tests and integration tests that do not require a CLI instance

 Unit tests and many integration tests do not require a copy of the CodeQL CLI.